-An X-ray can show the number and shape of the tooth canals, and also signs of infection in the surrounding bone.
-Teeth can have a number of roots and some roots are easier to fill than others, because of their shape.
+- Your dentist will take an X-ray which will show the number and shape of the tooth canals, and also signs of infection in the surrounding bone.
+Teeth can have a number of roots and some roots are easier to fill than others because of their shape.

-To keep root canal dry during treatment the dentist may stretch a sheet of thin rubber around the tooth, on a frame outside the mouth, this is called ‘rubber dam’.
-Having this fitted makes the treatment more comfortable.
+- To keep the root canal dry during treatment, the dentist may stretch a sheet of thin rubber around the tooth on a frame outside the mouth.
+It is called a “rubber dam”, and having this fitted makes the treatment more comfortable.

-You will be given a local anaesthetic, and ten an opening is made through the top of the tooth, down into the pulp.
+- Next, you will be given a local anaesthetic and then an opening is made through the top of the tooth, down into the pulp.

-At this point, the dentist may put in a temporary filling and possibly also give you antibiotics if any infection has spreads beyond the tooth.
-If so, you will have to return for another appointment this will give the infection time to settle.
+- Your dentist will use narrow files to remove the dead pulp from the core of the tooth and from the root canal.
+At this point, the dentist may put in a temporary filling.
+You may also be given antibiotics if any infection has spread beyond the tooth.
+If so, you will have to return for another appointment but this will give the infection time to settle.

-In the next stage, the dentist fills the root canal(s).
-A filling is then placed in the remaining cavity in the top of the tooth.
-Or, if necessary, a crown can be placed on the top of the tooth, supported by a post placed inside of the filled root canal.
+- In the next stage, the dentist fills the root canal(s).
+A filling is placed in the remaining cavity in the top part of the tooth.
+If necessary, a crown can be placed on the top of the tooth, supported by a post placed inside of the filled root canal.